rossumai/university/docs/learn/email-body-converter/index.md

 ## Installation

-Structured formats import is a webhook maintained by Rossum.
+Email body converter is a webhook maintained by Rossum.
 To use it, follow these steps:

 1. Log in to your Rossum account.
 1. Navigate to **Extensions → My extensions**.